David Stearns: Milwaukee Brewers

 In January 2019, the Brewers signed Stearns to a contract extension and promoted him to president of baseball operations and general manager.
 After the 2020 season, the Brewers promoted Matt Arnold to general manager, with Stearns remaining president of baseball operations.

-On October 27, 2022, the Brewers announced that Stearns was stepping down as president of baseball operations and moving into an advisory role with ownership.
-General Manager Matt Arnold would take over baseball operations duties.
+On October 27, 2022, the Brewers announced Stearns was stepping down as president of baseball operations and moving into an advisory role with ownership.
+General Manager Matt Arnold took over baseball operations duties.
 The move came after a disappointing Brewers season in which the club missed the playoffs for the first time in five years.
 On August 1, 2022, the team traded star closer Josh Hader one day before the trade deadline.
-At the time, Milwaukee sat in first place in the NL Central but would finish the season seven games back of the St. Louis Cardinals.
+At the time, Milwaukee sat in first place in the NL Central but would finish the season seven games behind the St. Louis Cardinals.
 After they were eliminated from playoff contention on October 3, many pointed to the Hader trade as the turning point in the season.
-Stearns himself hinted at regretting the move in his season-ending press conference, admitting, "It had a more pronounced impact than I thought it would at the time, and the surrounding moves didn't adequately fortify the team in Josh’s absence."
+Stearns himself hinted at regretting the move in his season-ending press conference, admitting, "It had a more pronounced impact than I thought it would at the time, and the surrounding moves didn't adequately fortify the team in Josh's absence."

-Stearns is generally considered to have presided over the most successful stretch in Brewers history, guiding the organization to four consecutive playoff appearances from 2018 - 2021, and earned the reputation as one of the most respected executives in Major League Baseball.
-Following his resignation, Stearns was regularly connected to President positions with the New York Mets and Houston Astros.
-Stearns remains under contract with the Brewers through the 2023 season.
+Stearns is generally considered to have presided over one of the most successful stretches in Brewers history, guiding the organization to four consecutive playoff appearances from 2018–2021, and earned the reputation as one of the most respected executives in MLB.
+Following his resignation, Stearns was regularly connected to president positions with the New York Mets and Houston Astros.
+Stearns remained under contract with the Brewers through the 2023 season.